You can add more SATA ports to your motherboard using a SATA Expansion Card (SATA Port Multiplier).

 Image: 1 to 5 SATA Port Multiplier

-One of the cheapest ways to increase the amount of SATA ports you have is to use the SATA port multiplier.
+One of the cheapest ways to increase your SATA ports is to use the SATA port multiplier.

 The issue here is that downstream bandwidth from a single SATA port is not shared effectively and can present a lot of bottlenecks for the connected drives.

-While they are cheap, but due to performance and compatibility issues, we do not generally recommend these.
+While they are cheap, we do not generally recommend these due to performance and compatibility issues.

 2. SATA PCIe Cards (Recommended for Most Users)

-These are your general run of the mill SATA PCIe Expansion cards.
-When we talk about how to add more SATA ports to motherboard, this is generally the solution we are looking at for an average user.
+These are your general run-of-the-mill SATA PCIe Expansion cards.
+When we talk about adding more SATA ports to the motherboard, this is generally the solution we are looking at for an average user.

-You can find these in varying sizes and with varying number of SATA ports.
+You can find these in varying sizes and with variable numbers of SATA ports.

 You can easily find 2-8 SATA ports on these.
-However, it is important to take note of how many PCIe lanes the expansion card utilizes so that you understand the upstream and the downstream bandwidth of the expansion card.
+However, it is essential to take note of how many PCIe lanes the expansion card utilizes so that you understand the upstream and downstream bandwidth of the expansion card.

-Most of these SATA expansion card do not feature RAID controller.
+Most of these SATA expansion cards do not feature a RAID controller.